MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/ios/msmapcameradidchangehandler-interface.md

+---
+title: "MSMapCameraDidChangeHandler Interface | Microsoft Docs"
+author: "bmnxplat"
+---

-# MSMapCameraDidChangeHandler interface (iOS only)
+# MSMapCameraDidChangeHandler Interface (iOS only)

 Handler used with MapView.CameraChanged event.
 Return true from this event to indicate whether it has been handled, or false otherwise.